lgrammel/Kuest/README.md

 </h1>

 <p align="center">
-  ⚔️ Quest is a Unified Engine for Searching Things  ⚔️
+  ⚔️ Kuest2 is a Unified Engine for Searching Things  ⚔️
 </p>

 ---